Gauntlet-AI/TravelAgentic/_docs/PRD.md

 - Next.js 14+ frontend with TypeScript
 - Supabase backend with edge functions
-- Langflow AI workflow orchestration
+- LangGraph AI workflow orchestration
 - Mock API integration for all services
 - Vercel deployment with CI/CD